-Clearing the access roads would be facilitated by two unpopular measures: the organization of working hours and the staggering of vacations.
+Decluttering access roads would be facilitated by two unpopular measures: the organization of working hours and the spreading of vacations.
 It is obvious that despite incentives from the public authorities, the majority of French people refuse to do so.

-If the French form a poorly disciplined people, these same measures have great difficulty in being implemented among its European neighbors, America lets itself be won over by speed and its excesses, the Chinese dream only of Mercedes and Peugeot.
-Japan drives a Cadillac and a Ferrari, even if it reserves its terrible motorcycles for export so as not to stupidly kill its youth as others do.
+If the French are a poorly disciplined people, these same measures have great difficulty in being implemented among its European neighbors, America is allowed to win by speed and its excesses, the Chinese only dream of Mercedes and Peugeot.
+Japan drives Cadillacs and Ferraris, even if it reserves its terrible motorcycles for export so as not to stupidly kill its youth like others do.

-Thus we see that if a nation really wants to tackle the problem of its transport and its communication and prepares a coherent plan, it will meet at the international level with the powerful lobbies of the oil tankers, the car manufacturers, the road builders and parking lots, and at the national level both to employers 'unions and workers' unions of the corporations involved.
-Worse, the long-term beneficiaries of this plan will probably be hostile to it because they will refuse to part with their cars, dangerous, poorly maintained, too fast or too slow, too polluting, which will then have to be banned and broken.
+So we see that if a nation really wants to tackle the problem of its transport and communication and prepare a coherent plan, it will come up against the powerful lobbies of oil companies, car manufacturers, road builders and others at the international level. of car parks, and at the national level both to the employers 'unions and the workers' unions of the corporations involved.
+Worse, the long-term beneficiary users of this plan will probably be hostile to it because they will refuse to part with their cars, dangerous, poorly maintained, too fast or too slow, too polluting, which will then have to be prohibited and broken.

-With regard to urban kinetics we dealt with it around 1960 and this needed to be updated, with regard to the information it was treated in an "essay for a possible future of the press and audiovisual information », In 1972 which is still very current.
-These two tests yielded nothing for the inventors who were looted according to the good habits of French society.
+As far as urban kinetics are concerned, we dealt with it around 1960 and this required updating, as far as information was concerned it was dealt with in an "essay for a possible future of the press and audiovisual information. », In 1972 which is still very current.
+These two tests brought nothing to the inventors who were looted according to the good habits of French society.

-But the characteristic of the inventors is to neglect the obstacles of the present to consider only an ideal future, also as if we lived in this ideal world where ideas are received with attention and deference by those who do not have them, we let's consider some solutions that are obvious to this team of avant-garde ecologists but that will still surprise.
+But the characteristic of inventors is to neglect the obstacles of the present to consider only an ideal future, also as if we were living in this ideal world where ideas are received with attention and deference by those who do not have them. let's consider some solutions that are obvious to this team of avant-garde ecologists but which will still surprise.

-Long experience has taught us that good ideas are always recovered even if one forgets, silences or assassinates its inventors.
+Long experience has taught us that good ideas are always recovered even if the One forgets, silences or assassinates its inventors.

-Mr. Gérard BEAU was almost interned and he would have stayed there without our support, this however made it possible to steal his ideas and ours which are widely used.
-With him we reported 35 classic solutions and we offered even more, it is no coincidence that today many large cities, including the city of Paris, use three-quarters of them.
+Mr. Gérard BEAU was almost interned and he would have stayed there without our support, but this made it possible to steal his ideas and ours which are widely used.
+With him, we had reported 35 classic solutions and we had proposed even more, it is no coincidence that today many large cities, including the city of Paris, use three-quarters of them.
 Here is what we can say on this subject in 1989 but almost everything was already said in 1960 and even before.
-Léonard de VINCI, still himself, already planned to separate pedestrian traffic from vehicle traffic in the streets and make the hearts of Venice, Florence or Genoa places without a vehicle
+Leonardo de VINCI, still him, was already planning to separate the traffic of pedestrians and that of vehicles in the streets and to make the hearts of Venice, Florence or Genoa into places without vehicles.

-In the measures that we recall, it is obvious that Beau, Ferone de la Selva and their friends did not invent everything, moreover that important efforts are made by the national and municipal services and that our observations, which are desired objective, must be underlined which does not exclude that projects currently presented must be severely criticized because they increase the pressure on motorists without addressing the substantive problems.
+In the measures that we recall, it is obvious that Beau, Ferone de la Selva and their friends did not invent everything, more than important efforts are made by the national and municipal services and that our observations, which are desired objectives, must underline it which does not exclude that the projects presented at present must be severely criticized because they increase the pressure on the motorists without addressing the basic problems.

 Here is the list, updated in 1989, the proposed solutions:

-Ps: the asterisk indicates the points still neglected, * in progress, ** little better to do, *** everything to do
+Ps: the asterisk indicates the points still neglected, * in progress, ** little better to do, *** all to do

 THE ROAD NETWORK: